 What causes fibromyalgia?

-There are many speculations about the causes of Fibromyalgia.
 Researchers suggest that being a complex syndrome it cannot be caused by a single event but from a combination of many physical and emotional stressors.
 Some researchers believe that it is caused by reduced level of serotonin (neurotransmitter) leads to reduced pain threshold and anxiety.
 Increased levels of substance P may cause increased pain sensitivity.
-Some studies link fibromyalgia to sudden brain and spinal cord injury.
+Some studies also link fibromyalgia to sudden brain and spinal cord injury.

-Chronic stress may be an important precipitating factor as fibromyalgia is frequently seen in people with stress related disorders such as chronic fatigue syndrome, irritable bowel syndrome and depression.
+Chronic stress may be an important precipitating factor as fibromyalgia is frequently seen in people with stress related disorders such as chronic fatigue syndrome, irritable bowel syndrome, diverticulitis and depression.

 5. Gluten sensitivity